-- “On-grid” solar PV systems are connected to the electric grid, allowing you to use utility power at night or when the sun isn’t shining.
+"On-grid" solar PV systems are connected to the electric grid, allowing you to use utility power at night or when the sun isn't shining.
 When your solar panels generate more electricity than you use, this electricity can flow back onto the grid if your utility has an active net-metering program.
 This allows your electric meter to spin backwards for a credit.
-NorthWestern Energy electric customers can get more information about net metering from the utility by clicking here.
-If you buy your electricity from an electric cooperative or from Montana-Dakota Utilities, contact your service provider for information about their net-metering policy.
+NorthWestern Energy electric customers can get more information about net metering by contacting the utility directly.
+If you buy your electricity from an electric cooperative or from Montana-Dakota Utilities, contact your energy provider for information about their net-metering policy.

 What size system do I need?

 Most residential PV systems in Montana are between 1 and 5 kW in size.
 The more you conserve energy in your home, the smaller the renewable energy system you need, and the lower the cost.
 So before investing in a renewable energy system, focus on conservation!
 Check out our conservation resources.

 How much will it cost?

 Typical residential PV system costs range from $10,000 to $20,000, including installation.
 However, thanks to incentives and tax credits, you may be able to reduce the cost of your system by as much as 50%.